-- had a direct effect on the determination of material amounts and disclosures in the financial statements; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the fund's ability to operate or to avoid a material penalty.
+In addition, we considered provisions of other laws and regulations that do not have a direct effect on the non-statutory financial statements but compliance with which might be fundamental to CFTC's ability to operate or to avoid a material penalty.
+We also considered the opportunities and incentives that may exist within CFTC for fraud.

-We discussed among the audit engagement team including relevant internal specialists such as valuations and pensions regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.